Several years ago, I entered treatment for Binge Eating Disorder. I was focused on my body size.

 Man, the Universe is so good at giving us perfect examples of the lessons we need to learn, isn’t it?
 Because it’s so much easier to see this stuff in other people than in ourselves.

-I finally understood what I had been doing wrong: that I believed deep down in my soul that I’m not allowed to be happy as long as I’m fat.
+I finally understood what I had been doing wrong: I believed deep down in my soul I’m not allowed to be happy as long as I’m fat.
 That I can’t live my best life in the body I have right now.
 That my sole purpose in life is to conform and win at this whole “being the smallest I can be” thing.
 Just like my dad.

 That Aha Moment About Size